Bluemont Parent Information

 Visitors

 As a school policy, visitors are limited to a 30 min or less time frame when visiting classrooms so we can ensure respect for the classroom learning environment and lessen disruption for our students.
-This time must be scheduled in advance and at a time that is mutually agreed upon by teacher and administrator.
+This time must be scheduled in advance and at a time that is mutually agreed upon by the teacher and administrator.

 Communication opportunities